 Here’s a breakdown of the bin sizes and what each holds:

-6 Yard Bin: The dumpster is 10 feet long, 36 inches deep inside, 66 inches wide to the outside of the top rail and 12 inches taller than the 4-yard bin.
+6 Yard Bin: The dumpster is 10 feet long, 3 feet high, 5.5 inches wide to the outside of the top rail.
 The bin can be used for construction/landscaping debris, topsoil, gravel, heavy items like bricks or concrete, small home cleanout jobs and small driveways.

 To see which size bin best fits your needs, look at what materials each one holds.